v12technology/fluxtion-quickstart-old/README.md

 #### Step 2 events and processors ####

-Define an event, CharEvent, that the application will process by extending the Fluxtion base class [Event](api/src/main/java/com/fluxtion/runtime/event/Event.java).
+Define an event, CharEvent, that extends the Fluxtion base class [Event](api/src/main/java/com/fluxtion/runtime/event/Event.java).
 The optional filter value of the event is set to the value of the char.
 This is the event the application will create and feed into the Fluxtion generated SEP for every character in the file to analyse.